 These symptoms may develop slowly over a period of several months.
-It has been shown that many patients suffer from allergies to multiple metals [11], and subjects with a history of allergy to metals or jewellery have a greater risk of developing a hypersensitivity reaction to a metal implant [8].
+It has been shown that many patients suffer from multiple allergies [11], and that people with a history of allergy to metals or jewellery have a greater risk of developing a hypersensitivity reaction to a metal implant [8].